LloydLab/Data-Stroage-and-Managment/instructions/project_structure.md

 ### Mandatory Directory Structure

 The Llyod lab needs a space on the RDS the can be continously expanded as needed for memory.
-This will cost to
+[Here](https://www.imperial.ac.uk/admin-services/ict/self-service/research-support/rcs/service-offering/rds/) are a detailed description about RDS project allocated spaces.

 ```
-/RDS_Lab_Storage/ # General lab RDS storage
+/RDS_Lab_Storage/ # General lab RDS storage!
 │
 ├── USERS/
 │   └── YourName/